 And, in reality, my Frozen cake was actually a pretty impressive effort when it comes to homemade birthday cakes.
 Despite my fears, no one faulted me for the imperfections I’d been fixated on all night.

 Lois loved her cake, even if it wasn’t professionally made.

 My homemade efforts impressed my 3 year old daughter (we’ll see if that lasts when she’s a teenager).
 But in the real world, there’s competition to stand up against.
 My homemade cake would have been blown out of the water by a professional one.

 In my career helping prospects understand the value of SEO, link acquisition, and online marketing, I often meet the do-it-all-myself business owner or marketing manager.

 I respect the hell out of them.
 Who can fault them?
 Especially with online marketing, there is often a mentality of “I can do this myself”.

 But standing at 3AM, with frosting in my hair, I came to appreciate the difference a professional makes.

 When it comes to the business world, no one will give you leeway because you tried your best.
 You need to actually have the best to attract the attention of strangers.

 I still lament the days I labored and the anxiety (oh, the anxiety) over that cake.
-And the $200 I refused to drop on a professional cake?
-Between materials, tools I’ll likely never need again, and the hours I spent working with icing instead of with leads, that Elsa cake cost me significantly more than $200.
+And the 200-dollars I refused to drop on a professional cake?
+Between materials, tools I’ll likely never need again, and the hours I spent working with icing instead of with leads, that Elsa cake cost me significantly more.